learnwithgurpreet/git-cheat-sheet/README.md

 Revert a commit (by producing a new commit with contrary changes)
   $ git revert <commit>

-Reset your HEAD pointer to a previous commit
-...and discard all changes since then
+Reset your HEAD pointer to a previous commit and discard all changes since then
   $ git reset --hard <commit>

-...and preserve all changes as unstaged changes
+Preserve all changes as un-staged changes
   $ git reset <commit>

-...and preserve uncommitted local changes
+Preserve uncommitted local changes
  $ git reset --keep <commit>
 ```